Daniel-Manjarrez/Microcontroller-Interactive-Device-Slice-and-Spice/README.md

   ![Fruit Ninja](images/FruitNinja.jpg)

-This image represents the inspiration behind creating the controller for interacting with the game that is display on the screen.
+This image represents the inspiration behind creating the controller for interacting with the game that is displayed on the screen.

 - Controller Design Reference: